What is journaling?

 The idea behind journaling is that it helps to process emotions and make sense of them.
 So many of us (and I fully include myself in this) are rushing our way through life juggling jobs, kids, homes and relationships.
 We have our phones to look at in the rare moments of down time when in the past we might have sat with our thoughts.
 One of the benefits of journalism is that it helps us to keep a record of our feelings so we can start to see if patterns emerge.
 This helps us to understand if there are issues that need dealing with or where we could reflect more upon.

 Why I’m starting journaling

-I hope that journaling will help me rationalise my feelings, stop my thought patterns of right/wrong thinking and help me be braver.
+I’m hoping that journaling will help me rationalise my feelings, stop my thought patterns of right/wrong thinking and help me be a tiny bit braver.